-The information on this page is an overview of some of the human rights impacts of the current lockdown.
+The information on this page is an overview of some of the human rights impacts of the lockdown and on-going COVID-19 measures.
 It is not intended to be an exhaustive list, nor to provide information about all current restrictions.

 General information about COVID-19, including current restrictions, should be sought from the official ACT Government website which is regularly updated with reliable information and advice: ACT Health COVID-19 information and advice in the ACT.

 Human rights protections continue to apply during a pandemic.
 Here in the ACT, the Human Rights Act 2004 and the ACT Discrimination Act 1991 provide a framework for how you should be treated in an emergency.
 Under the Human Rights Act, rights can only be limited in a way that is reasonable and justifiable, and public authorities must consider and act compatibly with human rights when making decisions.
 The Discrimination Act prohibits discrimination in certain areas of life, including employment and provision of goods and services, based on protected attributes such as disability, age, or family or carer responsibilities.